MicrosoftDocs/dynamics-365-project-operations/articles/sales/OrgUnits.md

 ---

 # Organizational units
-Dynamics 365 Project Operations, an organizational unit is a distinct group or division in a professional services company that employs billable resources that have cost rates.
+In Dynamics 365 Project Operations, an organizational unit is a distinct group or division in a professional services company that employs billable resources that have cost rates.

 For professional services companies that employ technical resources in various practice areas or business lines, the cost to fill a role in one practice area or business line might differ from the cost to fill a role in another practice area or business line.
 The concept  organizational units helps in this scenario by providing a way to group a set of billable roles in a division of a company that has a distinct cost structure for these roles.